The Latest | Israel won't accept Hamas' demands after militant group rejects cease-fire plan

 Currently:

-— U.S. and Israeli defense chiefs will meet Tuesday as tensions rise over Gaza.
+— U.S. and Israeli defense chiefs meet as tensions between the allies rise over Gaza.

+— With its soldiers mired in Gaza, Israel fights a battle at home over drafting the ultra-Orthodox.

+— Lebanese Sunni militant group head says coordination with Shiite Hezbollah is vital to fight Israel.

 — The U.N.'s demand for a cease-fire in Gaza provokes the strongest clash between the U.S. and Israel since the war began.